jamescgibson/jstat/doc/md/special-functions.md

 ### gammap( a, x )

-Returns the lower incomplete gamma function evaluated at (a,x).
+Returns the lower incomplete gamma function evaluated at(a,x).
 This function is usually written with a lower case greek gamma character, and is one of the two [incomplete gamma functions](http://mathworld.wolfram.com/IncompleteGammaFunction.html).

 This function is tested against Mathematica's Gamma[a, 0, x].
-It is additionally tested against gammainc(a,x)'s 'lowinc' output from teh 'pracma' library for R.
+It is additionally tested against gammainc(a,x)'s 'lowinc' output from the 'pracma' library for R.

+Users familiar with Press, Teukolsky, Vetterling, and Flannery's "Numerical Methods in C" should note that the function called "gammap" in that text is the equivalent of jStat's `lowRegGamma`.

 ### lowRegGamma(a, x)